SergeOhanesian/https-github.com-epfl-ada-ada-2023-project-cedars10452-website/README.md

 ![top10revenue-ethnicities](https://github.com/SergeOhanesian/https-github.com-epfl-ada-ada-2023-project-cedars10452-website/blob/master/img/top10revenue-ethnicities.png)

-But we notice that the actor counts for these ethnicities are very low (<10).
+But we notice that the actor counts for some of these ethnicities are very low (<10).
 Therefore, we will introduce a cut-off point.
 We will require at least 10 actors from one ethnicity for the ethnicity to be considered in this part of our analysis.
 After applying the changes required we got the following results displayed in the below barchart.

 ![top10revenue-ethnicities-2](https://github.com/SergeOhanesian/https-github.com-epfl-ada-ada-2023-project-cedars10452-website/blob/master/img/top10revenue-ethnicities-2.png)